 Any cancelled sessions made with less than 24 hours’ notice are charged.
 Any additional cancelled sessions may be charged at our discretion.
 This is to ensure that sessions are not cancelled on a regular basis which affects progress and momentum, which ultimately compromises clinical effectiveness.

 If we turn up to a session and the service user is deemed too ill for session by our staff, we will make the decision not to provide services on that day.
 We, therefore, ask you to notify us of any illness in advance so that we can reschedule sessions without charging, as failing to notify us with result in us charging for the session.

 3.3 Holidays.
-To ensure we can provide a predictable working schedule for our staff, and keep staff teams intact to provide a consistent level of support, we require at least one month’s notice of holidays.
+To ensure we can provide a predictable working schedule for our staff, and keep staff teams intact to provide a consistent level of support, we require at least one month’s notice of family holidays lasting more than five days.
 For planned holidays of up to 2 weeks in duration we are able to guarantee the same team will be available to recommence service.
 We are unable to hold a team for holidays over 2 weeks and may need to reassign team members.
 We will always try to keep the same team but cannot guarantee this and should the ABA Clinical Supervisor also be reassigned you may need to pay half set up fee (£375) to restart the programme.
 We are able to support a total of 25 days’ family holiday across the year.
 Days over and above this will incur a daily cost at previously agreed hours.

 4. ENDING OUR AGREEMENT

 4.1 What happens if you wish to end our agreement.
 If you are ending our agreement with immediate effect for a reason set out at (a) to (e) below we will refund you in full for any services which have not been provided or have not been properly provided: